Skip to content

 Night Skiing

-Maybe you prefer to sleep in, to skip the early-bird pow and instead save up your energy for evening shredding.
-We know what that’s like.
-At Brighton, you’ve got more than 200 acres (22 runs) lighted just for you on Monday through Saturday nights.
-Groms also benefit from the main mountain terrain park being part of evening entertainment.
+Prefer to sleep in, skip the early-bird pow and save your energy for evening runs?
+Night skiing at Brighton boasts more than 250 acres with 32 lighted runs Monday through Saturday night.
+Groms also benefit from two of the four terrain parks being part of evening entertainment.
 Who says late sleepers are lazy?

 Restaurants and Places to Relax